kaloyan-marinov/examples-concurrent-programming/README.md

 | Use blocking standard-library functions | yes  | yes                 | no
 | GIL interference         | no                  | some                | no

-# Remarks about the non-trivial points
+# Remarks about non-trivial aspects of concurrent programming

 The preceding table compares processes, threads, and async on a number of categories.

+The talk, which the preceding table is taken out of, makes some remarks about non-trivial aspects of concurrent programming.
+Those remarks are as follows.

 (1) "Non-blocking, doing something while a task waits" is NOT exclusive to async.